apprenticeharper/DeDRM_tools/DeDRM_calibre_plugin/DeDRM_plugin_ReadMe.txt

 The original topaz DRM removal script was by CMBDTC The original topaz format conversion scripts were by some_updates, clarknova and Bart Simpson The original obok script was by Physisticated
+The original KFX format decryption was by lulzkabulz, converted to python by Apprentice Naomi and integrated into the tools by tomthumb1997

 The alfcrypto library is by some_updates
 The ePub encryption detection script is by Apprentice Alf, adapted from a script by Paul Durrant